Bulimia Signs & Symptoms

 Self-evaluation unduly influenced by body shape or weight

-If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, call us on 503 249 8851 and ask for our intake coordinator.
+If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, please call us at 971-319-6800 and speak to our intake coordinator.
 For your convenience, you may also submit an online request below.
 We answer all requests promptly.